thinleyw54-ICT/ICT171-Cloud-NMS-Project/Deployment-Steps.md

 ```bash
 ssh -i C:\Users\thinl\Downloads\ICT171-VM-key.pem azureuser@20.2.86.127
 ```

-Successful SSH access allowed remote administration of the server.
+This provided remote access to the server for administration and software installation.

 ---

 ## Step 3: Update the Server

-Updated package repositories and installed available updates.
+Updated package repositories and installed system updates.

 ```bash
 sudo apt update
 sudo apt upgrade -y
 ```

-This ensured the server was fully updated before software installation.
+This ensured the server was running the latest packages and security updates.

 ---